cheddartv/flatland/README.md

 ```

-You should configure your Flatland component with a `initialActiveSection` prop that matches the `flatId` of the section you would like to be initally focued.
+You should configure your Flatland component with a `initialActiveSection` prop that matches the `flatId` of the section you would like to be initially focused.
 The flatland component will delegate to the active section to determine which `Item` is currently focused.

 ### Item ###
 `Items` are the atomic components of your Flatland app.
 An item is a component that can receive focus: